charithasaisree2006-max/Forest_Fire_prediction/README.md

 This project uses **Machine Learning** to predict the possibility of forest fires based on environmental and weather-related conditions.

-The project includes data preprocessing, exploratory data analysis, model training, evaluation, and prediction.
+The project was developed using **Python in Visual Studio Code (VS Code)**.
+It includes data preprocessing, exploratory data analysis, Machine Learning model training, evaluation, and a **Streamlit web application** for prediction.

-The implementation is developed using **Python and Jupyter Notebook**.

 ---